-On 29 November 2019, Bank of Italy has issued a press release where it announced that it will grant an adjustment period until 31 December 2020 to comply with the PSD2 strong customer authentication (SCA) requirement for remote card transactions (as transposed within Italian law).
+On 29 November 2019, Bank of Italy has issued a press release where it announced that it will grant an adjustment period until 31 December 2020 to comply with the Payment Services Directive (PSD2) strong customer authentication (SCA) requirement for remote card transactions (as transposed within Italian law).

 This press releases follows the European Banking Authority (EBA) Opinion of 16 October 2019, in which the EBA "recommended" a consistent deadline throughout the EU/EEA, namely 31 December 2020, for card issuers and acquirers to comply with the SCA requirements for remote card-based payments (see our client alert here).